therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

 The `Propose` message is used to make a proposal to the opponent of the negotiation.
 It can answer to a `CFP` or another `Propose` (in that case it would be a counter-`Propose`).

-You can use the method :func:`~oef.core.OEFCoreInterface.send_propose` to send a `Propose` message.
+You can use the method :func:`~oef.agents.Agent.send_propose` to send a `Propose` message.

 Besides the fields described above, you need to define the actual proposal.
 It can be one of:

-    * a list of :class:`oef.schema.Description`: the `Seller` will answer with the resources matching the query.
+    * a list of :class:`~oef.schema.Description`: the `Seller` will answer with the resources matching the query.
     * ``bytes``: a generic information that should make sense to the opponent.

-Assume, for example, that the following code is executed inside the :func:`~oef.core.DialogueInterface.on_cfp` of the `Seller`.
+Assume, for example, that the following code is executed inside the :func:`~oef.agents.Agent.on_cfp` of the `Seller`.

 .. code-block:: python

     class Seller(OEFAgent):

-        def on_cfp(self, origin: str,
+        def on_cfp(self, msg_id: int,
                    dialogue_id: int,
-                   msg_id: int,
+                   origin: str,
                    target: int,
                    query: CFP_TYPES) -> None: